KeepGen/tailwind-config-colors-getter/README.md

 #### In Progress:

-- Add styles for displayed HTML information (`color palette`, `color variants`)
-- Add a small square showing a color preview
+- Add the button below the result area to copy the palette color config

 #### Backlog: